GermainGirndt/neural_networks_tic_tac_toe/README.md

 - Matches
   Can be X (0) or Y (1)

+- Position
+  X and Y: 0, 1 or 2

 - Tile
+  Receive a match
   Can be empty or filled
+  Must have a position

 - Board
   Has the tiles in a 3x3 space